sourcegraph/src-expose-demo/README.md

 To provide a reference implementation and get up and running quickly, a Makefile provides commands to run `src-expose` and Sourcegraph using Docker:

 1. Run `make build` to build the Docker image

-1. Run `make src-expose` to serve the directories in `projects` as individual Git repositories
+1. Now choose which mode you will run `src-expose` in:

+    - Serve a list of directories as git repositories: `make src-expose` (for making code in Git to Sourcegraph)
+    - Serve all git repositories found in a directory: `make src-expose-serve /absolute/path/to/directory` (for serving local Git repositories to Sourcegraph)

-1. Run `make sourcegraph`, then open [http://localhost:7080/](http://localhost:7080/) and initialize Sourcegraph
+1. Launch Sourcegraph with `make sourcegraph`, then open [http://localhost:7080/](http://localhost:7080/)

 1. Navigate to **Site admin > External services > Add external service > Single Git repositories**, then use the below configuration:

 ```json